qiyf/PredictiveGenome/example/README.md

-# Example Scripts — start the first simulation!
+## Structure Prediction for Chr1 from GM12878 Cells

-Here are the executable scripts to enable initialization of a chromatin structure simulation of chromosome 1 from GM12878 cell line.
+This folder contains the executable scripts referenced in the Usage section of the main [README](../README.md) page to predict the structure from chromosome 1 from GM12878 cells.

-Please refer to the [README](../README.md) file for detailed usage instructions.